Photon862/cool-encryption/README.md

 - **tap-sound**: Tap code system with individual digit sounds
 - **binary-sound**: Binary-only system (0 and 1)

-As far as I know, it's nearly impossible to decode without the json file key.
-See limitations below each sound system.
+As far as I know, it's nearly impossible to decode without the key file and a known text.
+You could blast this audio out anywhere you want and only the person you share the key with can decode it.
+At least I think so - it's pretty secure with the random frequency maps and multiple frequencies per symbol!

 ---